yash7210/CSC305_Team16/CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+* During meetings no phones should be present

 Examples of unacceptable behavior include: